ABOUT THE HORNERY

 The Projects

-Mabozza Richi is the music project — genre-fluid, lyrically spiky, conceptually somewhere between a cabaret act and a manifesto.
-The debut album is out now on all the usual streaming platforms.
-It is not background music.
+Mabozza Richi is the music project.
+Currently genre-fluid, lyrically dense and intensely vulgar, conceptually somewhere between a drag act and a manifesto.
+The debut album MBR is out now on all the usual streaming platforms.
+It is not recommended background music.

 The Wrong War is a Substack.
-Essays, dispatches, and the occasional full-length rant about why we keep fighting the wrong battles.
-Sexual politics, media criticism, class warfare, and whatever else is on fire this week.
-Subscribe if you've got an appetite for it.
+Essays, poems, and the occasional extended rant about why we keep picking the wrong battles.
+Sexual politics, media criticism, class warfare, and whatever else is on fire at the time.
+Subscribe if you've got an appetite for it (subscription is free and via Substack, covered by their privacy and data protection policies).

-Long Term Story Telling is the fiction archive — episodic, found-footage-adjacent, deeply strange wrestling conspiracy fiction told in stills and text.
-It's been described as "exactly as unhinged as it sounds" by the person who made it, which should tell you everything.
+Long Term Story Telling is a found-footage-adjacent, deeply strange wrestling conspiracy fiction told in stills and text.
+It's been described as "unfortunately compelling" by the person who made it, which should tell you everything.

-Saru Keiji: Kyūzai is a manga project in development — a hard-boiled detective story with a primate protagonist, elemental crime syndicates, and enough noir atmosphere to drown a small city.
-Watch this space.
+Saru Keiji: Kyūzai is a "manga"-adjacent project loosely in development.
+A hard-boiled detective story with a primate protagonist, elemental crime syndicates, and rich, noir atmosphere.
+Oh, and a time loop.

 Get in Touch